Updated: Dec 4, 2020

 If the described symptoms do sound familiar, the next step is to get it seen to, so book in and we can get this addressed and get you on the road to recovery ASAP.
 The key to a healthy body is balance.
 There needs to be the right balance of exercise type and intensity prescribed by a sports physiotherapist, as well as good levels of rest.
 Too much high intensity or high impact exercise without adequate rest will take a toll on your body and cause muscle imbalances and overuse injuries.
 There needs to be attention paid to the strength exercises, stretches, and rest.

 So if you are in pain, you need a helping hand.
 Try not to wait too long.
 When injuries develop for longer, they can take longer to treat.
-Get in touch today to get ahead of this injury and start your recovery process.
+If you are looking for Physiotherapy in Islington, get in touch today to get ahead of this injury and start your recovery process.